Jessica Bethell MenB grants round

 We will award catalyst grants up to £35,000, for a maximum of 12 months in duration.
 Funding is intended to catalyse innovative research proposals and/or new research collaborations that have the potential for further funding.

 Meningitis Research Foundation grants are highly competitive and are awarded primarily on the basis of scientific merit and clear relevance to the defined scope of the call.

 The Foundation is a member of the Association of Medical Research Charities, a membership organisation of the leading medical and health research charities in the UK.
 We were awarded the AMRC’s Certificate of Best Practice in Peer Review at their latest audit in 2020.
 As a member we follow its guidelines for best practice on peer review and support its position statement on the use of animals in research and its position statement on supporting research in universities.

 The deadline for applications is Wednesday 30th November 2022.
 Proposals will then be considered by our Scientific Advisory Panel and external referees.
 Applicants will be informed of the outcome of their application by early February 2023.
 For further information on how applications are assessed and awarded, please refer to our Peer Review Procedures available below.

 Should you require further information, or would like to discuss the suitability of your proposed project before making a submission, please email our Research Officer Amelia Slay on firstname.lastname@example.org or call 0333 405 6257.

 Research Investment Strategy

 The Foundations previous Research Investment Strategy can be found here.
 We are currently developing a new strategy in alignment with MRF’s strategy 2021-2025.
-This is planned for launch next year.
 Therefore, if you are interested in applying to the Jessica Bethell MenB Research Call, please refer to the defined scope of the call, rather than the above strategy.